American 1920s High Society’s lifestyles, as seen by Anne Fish

 Anne Harriet Fish Sifton Portrait 1915

 Annie Harriet Fish Sefton (1890-1964) was a British cartoonist and illustrator.
-She is best known as "Fish," her maiden name, and how she usually signed her works.
-For Vanity Fair magazine, from 1914 to 1927, she drew 280 striking cartoons and 37 covers.
-In England, from 1914 to 1919, she illustrated for "The Tatler," a famous column, "The Letters of Eve."
+She is best known as "Fish," her maiden name, and how she signed her works.

-From 1919 to 1932, she drew for Abdulla eleven campaigns published in French on "La Vie Parisienne" and in English on "Punch," "The Sketch," and "The Sphere."
+From 1919 to 1932, she drew eleven campaigns for Abdulla, published in French on "La Vie Parisienne" and in English on "Punch," "The Sketch," and "The Sphere."

-Among her books are High Society (1920), The Eve Book (1920), and Rubaiyat of Omar Khayyam (1922).
+Her books include High Society (1920), The Eve Book (1920), and Rubaiyat of Omar Khayyam (1922).

 Leave a reply